 The PDP team and the Board should have the same set objectives, i.e., walk in each other’s shoes:

-The PDPs must take on the Board’s duty to ensure compliance with the Bylaws and its fiduciary duty to the organisation, and
+The PDPs must take on the Board’s duty to ensure compliance with the Bylaws and its fiduciary duty to the organisation (where the fiduciary duty includes financial and risk management and “implementability”), and

 The Board must pay due deference to the hard-won results of the multi-stakeholder deliberations and consensus-based decisions.

 Rationale: During interviews examples of rejected recommendations including those that the Board indicated violated ICANN Bylaws (e.g., PIC and RVC enforcement) and those that might “bust ICANN’s budget” (e.g., a fully implemented RDRS).
 Other recommendations might be rejected because they collide with ICANN Board Policy (e.g., a policy listing legitimate reasons for collecting registration data versus ICANN’s view that ICANN is not a Data Controller within the meaning of GDPR).
+Other fiduciary responsibilities of the Board include consideration of legal risk, a general responsibility to invest responsibly, and ensuring policy recommendations are implementable.
 Interviewees tells us that PDP teams are generally focussed on reaching consensus (although they often research cost and other operational concerns).

 While the Board’s Public Interest checklist may not have community support, the GNSO would do well to use the same yardstick when considering policy recommendation legitimacy.